garden-io/garden/docs/k8s-plugins/module-types/helm.md

   containerName: vote
 ```

-For dev mode to work you must specify `serviceResource.containerModule`, so that Garden knows which module contains the sources to use for code syncing.
-You can also use the `devMode.command` directive to, for example, start the container with automatic reloading or in development mode.
+For sync to work you must specify `serviceResource.containerModule`, so that Garden knows which module contains the sources to use for code syncing.
+You can also use the `sync.command` directive to, for example, start the container with automatic reloading or in development mode.

-For the above example, you could then run `garden deploy -w --hot-reload=vote` or `garden dev --hot-reload=vote` to start the `vote` service in hot-reloading mode.
-When you then change the sources in the _vote-image_ module, Garden syncs the changes to the running container from the Helm chart.

 ## Re-using charts